Outreach and engagement

 - A 3-hour train-the-trainer session that provides presentation slides, lessons for hands-on activities, and educational materials for public health professionals and informal educators who work with youth and/or adult community audiences.

-COEC staff work with investigators in the CEHS Environmental Cancer research group and community partners to develop educational materials and conduct the following outreach activities, aimed at informing the public about risk factors for skin cancer and steps for reducing risk:
+With supplemental funding from the National Institute of Environmental Health Sciences to support the project titled ““Oncogenic BRAF Puts Developing Nevi at Risk,” the COEC staff works with investigators in the CEHS Environmental Cancer research group and community partners to develop educational materials and conduct the following outreach activities, aimed at informing the public about risk factors for skin cancer and steps for reducing risk:

 A 1- to 2-hour train-the-trainer session, conducted by CEHS researchers and COEC staff, which builds the capacity of public health professionals, school nurses and childcare providers to educate community audiences about skin cancer risk and sun safety techniques.